Lectito

 - Content Extraction: Automatically identifies the main article content

-- Metadata Extraction: Pulls title, author, date, excerpt, and language
+- Metadata Extraction: Pulls title, author, date, excerpt, site name, and language

 - Output Formats: HTML, Markdown, plain text, and JSON